Skip to Content

 Best of all, end the hunt with a delicious reward – a Lindt Gold Bunny!
 Non-chocolate rewards are also available.

-Easter egg hunts probably come out top of my kids favourite London Easter activities.
+Easter egg hunts are probably among my kid’s favourite London Easter activities.

-If you’re planning on spending Easter weekend in London, there are plenty of London Easter activities to do besides egg hunts and parades.
+If you plan on spending Easter weekend in London, there are plenty of London Easter activities besides egg hunts and parades.

 You could enjoy an Easter afternoon tea in one of the city’s many luxury hotels, or take your kids to an Easter camp filled with activities like arts and crafts and outdoor games.